Drought

 Dry-off poor performers

 It is better to put scarce feed or expensive supplements into cows that are producing well.
-The others will eat a lot less when dry, and you might be able to graze them off.
+The others will eat a lot less when dry, and you might be able to graze them off-farm.
+Ensure cows leaving farm have water available prior to transport to support blocks or meat processors.

 Remember your young stock